Shagun Sharma

 Shagun Sharma is an Indian actress who works in Hindi television.
 She is best known for her portrayal of Sonali Malhotra Rathore in Ishk Par Zor Nahi, Tanya Awasthi Kashyap in Sasural Genda Phool 2, Mohini Vijayan Chaudhary in Harphoul Mohini and Kashvi Sabharwal in Yeh Hai Chahatein.
+Sharma earned wider recognition for her portrayal as Paridhi Virani in legendary soap opera Kyunki Saas Bhi Kabhi Bahu Thi 2.

 Early life

 Sharma was born on 28 October in a Hindu family in Palampur, Himachal Pradesh, India.

+Personal life

+While doing Kyunki..
+Sharma revealed that, she is dating her onscreen brother portrayed by Aman Gandhi much before signing the show.

 Career

 Sharma started her career in 2015 playing Sanjana Kapoor in the Star Plus show Kuch Toh Hai Tere Mere Darmiyaan.
 After that she was seen playing parallel lead and supporting roles in several Hindi series.

 In March 2021, she next played the role of Sonali “Sonu” Malhotra in Sony TV show Ishk Par Zor Nahi.
 In December 2021, she made a breakthrough in her career with the lead role of Titli in Star Bharat show Sasural Genda Phool 2.

 In June 2022, Sharma was seen as the lead Mohini Vijayan opposite Zebby Singh in Harphoul Mohini.
 In September 2022, Sharma starred alongside Adnan Khan and Rakesh Bedi in a short film Mera Number Kab Aayega which was officially selected and premiered at various film festivals winning over 25 awards.

-From 2023 to 2024, Sharma was seen as the lead role of Kashvi Bajwa in the show Yeh Hai Chahatein opposite Pravisht Mishra.
-Since July 2025, Sharma is portraying the negative role of Paridhi “Pari” Virani in Kyunki Saas Bhi Kabhi Bahu Thi 2.
+From July 2023 to September 2024, Sharma was seen as the lead role of Kashvi Bajwa in the show Yeh Hai Chahatein opposite Pravisht Mishra.

+From July 2025 to May 2026, Sharma portrayed the role of Paridhi “Pari” Virani in Kyunki Saas Bhi Kabhi Bahu Thi 2.
+In August, She participated in the stunt based reality series Khatron Ke Khiladi season 15.